 Our customers are diverse in size, geography, and specialty.
-Our clients include some of the largest health systems and specialty groups in the United States, including Sutter Health, Dignity Health, US Oncology, TriHealth, Northern Light, and UCSF, among others.
-Approximately 80% of the physicians we serve are members of large health systems, while the remaining 20% are from independent practices or physician groups.
-We have a relatively high concentration of physicians served among our enterprise customers, with one client accounting for 14% of clinicians in service, and two clients accounting for 12% each, while the remaining physicians served are spread across 13 other health systems.
-We generated revenue from customers in 41 different states in 2022, the largest concentration being in California.
-Within our customer base, we currently serve 35 specialties, the largest of which is primary care at 41% of total physicians served.
-Our systems are compatible with 50+ different EHRs.
-The top four account for 76% of all our physicians served, with Epic at 38%, Cerner at 26%, iKnowMed at 8%, and APeX at 4%.
+Our clients include some of the largest health systems and specialty groups in the United States, including Sutter Health, CommonSpirt, which includes Dignity Health and Catholic Health Initiative, HCA Healthcare, US Oncology, TriHealth, Northern Light, and UCSF, among others.
+Approximately 85% of the physicians we serve are members of large health systems, while the remaining 15% are from independent practices or physician groups.
+We have a relatively high concentration of physicians served among our enterprise customers, with one client accounting for 27% of clinicians in service, and two clients accounting for 10% and 9%, while the remaining physicians served are spread across over 20 other health systems.
+We generated revenue from customers in 42 different states in 2023, the largest concentration being in California.
+Within our customer base, we currently serve 35 specialties, the largest of which is primary care at 38% of total physicians served.
+Our systems are compatible with more than 50 different EHRs.
+The top four EHR providers account for 80% of all our physicians served, with Epic at 46%, Cerner at 21%, Meditech at 7% and iKnowMed at 6%.

-Areas of expansion within our existing enterprise customers include deeper penetration of the locations where we already serve physicians, coverage of new specialties, and entering new care locations.
+Opportunities for expansion within our existing enterprise customers include deeper penetration of the locations where we already serve physicians, coverage of new specialties, and entering new care locations.
 We define success with our clients according to two key criteria: increased productivity and physician satisfaction.
 With clients that follow our best practices framework and share data with us, we focus on time savings and productivity increases.

 The primary drivers of a physician's productivity are patient volume, the appropriate and completeness of the documentation describing the services rendered during the patient visit, and the efficiency with which such services were performed.
-We believe that the aggregate increase in productivity across its physician base drives the health system's overall financial performance and the ROI potential of our services.
+We believe that an aggregate increase in productivity across a health system's physician base is a driver for a health system's overall financial performance which highlights the ROI potential of our services.